tomaszkolonko/DataStructures/README.md

 ### LinkedList
 ______________

-Implement a LinkedList with the following mehtods:
+Implement a LinkedList with the following methods:

+- addLast(int value)
-- addLast()
+- addFirst(int value)